-- 1. Continue to gain clinical experience in managing patients (for example day therapy, outpatients, domiciliary visits) alongside inpatient experience
+- 1. Continue to gain clinical experience in managing patients (for example day therapy, outpatients, domiciliary visits) alongside inpatient care

 - 2. Commence supervised outpatient clinics

 - 3. Support other trainees as appropriate

-- 1. Attend an Advanced Symptom Control Course or equivalent course^{13,14} - 2.
-Attend a Training the Teachers course or equivalent either in year two or three depending upon the amount of teaching they undertake15 - 3.
-Attend NWCLC Advance Care Planning Study day16 - 4.
-Continue to attend regional teaching sessions if possible - 5.
-Attend a relevant research course17 - 6.
-Complete an equality and diversity course18 - 7.
-Consider commencing Diploma or Masters
+- 1. Attend an Advanced Symptom Control or equivalent course^{11,12} - 2.
+Attend a Training the Teachers course or equivalent in year two four.
+Such as a PGCert or and RCP educators course, dependent upon the amount of teaching undertaken - 3.
+Attend Advance Care Planning Study day - 4.
+Attend a relevant research course13 - 5.
+Complete an equality and diversity course - 6.
+Consider commencing Diploma or Masters in Palliative Medicine